 - Dev team B (other developers from our team)

 We also had to reorganize the sprint backlog in order to share it between the two development teams.
 The testing team had to verify implementation of features developed by both teams.
 During sprint planning, each development team provided estimates for their part of scope using their estimation units.

 In order to track sprint progress, we used 3 sprint burn-up charts, one for each team.
 The testing team’s burn-up chart was used to track overall sprint progress, because testers had to verify tasks implemented by both development teams:

 (To clarify any potential misunderstanding, what is meant here by “Actual scope” is the amount of backlog the team committed to deliver during the sprint)

 This time around we were able to complete the sprint and release the product on time and under budget.
-Not everything went so swimmingly though, and there were a number of negative takeaways that came up in the sprint retrospective.
-I’ll cover some of those in my next posts.
+Not everything went so swimmingly though, and there were a number of negative takeaways that came up in the sprint retrospective… we’ll cover some of those in our next posts.